About the Journal

 Screened manuscripts displaying high rates of similarity in the wording of the introduction, discussion and results sections with previously published original content in scientific communication venues with ISBN or ISSN without properly referencing or paraphrasing them will be rejected.

-Deposits in institutional repositories and preprint servers do not constitute plagiarism nor self-plagiarism.
-Research reports developed in academic institutions such as thesis, dissertations and monographs may and should be submitted as scientific papers to journals or considered for publication as chapters in scientific books.
+Studies deposited in institutional repositories and preprint servers are welcome and do not constitute plagiarism or self-plagiarism.
+Research reports developed in academic institutions (such as theses, dissertations and monographs) may and should be submitted as scientific papers to journals or considered for publication as chapters in scientific books.

 Authorship policy